yanmastra/quarkus-keycloak/README.md

 3. If sign in success, you will be navigated to Keycloak Admin Console page, the first thing we need to do on Keycloak Admin Console is creating a new Realm for our project, so click the dropdown on the top right of screen, and select 'Create realm' button.
    ![image](/docs/img/keycloak-select-realm.png)
-4. On the realm name field, please input the realm name that you want, example: quarkus-learning, q-learning, or practicing-quarkus, Realm name should be without space, and better if all characters are lowercase
+4. On the realm name field, please input the realm name that you want, example: quarkus-learning, q-learning, practicing-quarkus, or something else, Realm name should be without space, and better if all characters are lowercase
    ![image](/docs/img/keycloak-new-realm.png)
 5. Click Create